robch/book-of-ai/docs/chapter-3-sample-overview-openai-chat-streaming-js.md

 - navigation
 - toc
 ---
-# OpenAI Chat Completions Streaming in JavaScript
+# OpenAI Chat Streaming in JavaScript

-This sample demonstrates how to use the OpenAI Chat Completions API with streaming in a JavaScript application.
+This sample demonstrates how to use the OpenAI Chat API with streaming in a JavaScript application.

 [:material-file-code: Main.js](./samples/openai-chat-streaming-js/Main.js)
 [:material-file-code: OpenAIChatCompletionsStreamingClass.js](./samples/openai-chat-streaming-js/OpenAIChatCompletionsStreamingClass.js)